-- Choose A Calming Color Palette — a bedroom is a place for rest, so I like to choose subtle colors.
-Vibrant bold colors are so fun, but if you’re building a sanctuary, stick to creams, ochre, lavender, subtle blues, and greens.
+A bedroom is a place for rest, so I like to choose subtle colors.
+Vibrant bold colors are so fun, but if you’re building a sanctuary, stick to creams, lavender, subtle blues, and light sage greens.

 Before Decorist stepped in, my guest bedroom looked like this.
 A space that acted as a catch-all for the “stuff” I didn’t know what to do with.
 Oh, I have an extra chair, meh, I’ll throw it in the guest room.
 What do I do with this old duvet, meh, I’ll put it on the guest room bed.
 Miss Maus has a dresser that won’t fit in her bedroom until we move the rocking chair out of there, meh, put it in the guest room.
 That train of thought caused a train wreck of a room.